 - Remember to separate work time, from family time and break time.

 - Go for walks in your breaks when possible

-Employer’s still have the same responsibilities to comply with WHS laws for your region, state, territory, and country, so make sure you are familiar with them and the requirements for you.
-Provide guidance to your employees on what is a safe home office environment, including what a good workstation set up looks like.
-There are many ways we can adjust settings to be more ergonomic, including how to sit correctly when working from the kitchen table or bench.
+Employer’s still have the same responsibilities to follow with WHS laws.
+Also, for your state, territory, and country.
+So, make sure you are familiar with them and the requirements for you.
+Provide guidance to your employees on what is a safe home office environment.
+Know what a good workstation set up looks like.
+There are many ways we can adjust settings to be more ergonomic.
+Like, how to sit when working from the kitchen table or bench.

-It is particularly challenging when also juggling home schooling, so setting up boundaries and taking time out to supervise children must be part of the mix.
+It is challenging to work from home when also juggling home schooling.
+So, setting boundaries and taking time out to supervise children must be part of the mix.
 Both the employer and the employee need to recognise this and be flexible.
-Bouncing a toddler on one knee while trying to complete work related tasks, is dangerous for both of you and just does not work.
-Therefore, having boundaries and setting up time out to take care of home life as well as work life is necessary.
+Bouncing a toddler on one knee while trying to complete work is dangerous for both of you and does not work.
+So, having boundaries and setting time out to take care of home life as well as work life is necessary.

 - SafeWork NSW – COVID-19 and Mental health at work

 - Beyond Blue – How to look after your mental health when working from home.
-You can also contact the Beyond Blue coronavirus mental wellbeing support service on 1800 512 348 or the Beyondblue website.
+The Beyond Blue coronavirus mental wellbeing support service on 1800 512 348.
+Or, the Beyondblue website.